 The Elafiti Islands are made up of several small islands, some being more developed than others.
 They feature quaint towns, some of the area’s most stunning beaches and plenty of relaxation spots.
 Go for a swim in the refreshing turquoise waters, visit a winery or olive oil tasting shop, or simply wander along a promenade.
 The islands of Lopud, Šipan, and Koločep are the most visited islands on a tour.

-We booked the Dubrovnik: Elafiti Islands Trip w/ Lunch tour on Get Your Guide and highly recommend it.
+We booked an Elafiti Islands tour on Get Your Guide and highly recommend it.

 Admire Fort Minceta and Fort Lovrijenac